file icon

 Overview

-The design of Radix Engine is radically different from the EVM and all other smart contract platforms.
+Radix Engine is equivalent to the Ethereum Virtual Machine (EVM), which is the computer logic that runs smart contracts on Ethereum, but its design is radically different from the EVM and all other smart contract platforms.
 It is unique and tailor-made to allow for safe DeFi at massive scale

 The core of what makes Radix Engine different is the use of well-structured finite state machines (FSMs) to manage tokens and other assets, called resources.
 Resources are governed by platform-level rules that give tokens on Radix “physical-like” behavior.
-Just like how a physical coin can’t disappear into thin air, Radix Engine guarantees tokens can never be lost or drained, providing a predictable, easy-to-use set of essential building blocks that take a smart contract developer up to 90% of their time to implement and test on other networks.
+Just like how a physical coin can’t disappear into thin air, Radix Engine guarantees tokens can never be lost or drained, providing a predictable, easy-to-use set of essential building blocks that take a smart contract developer up to 80% of their time to implement and test on other networks.
 Tokens on Radix are created or transferred via native function calls of the Radix platform, and the rules surrounding them are inherently understood by the system.
 This significantly relieves the burden on developers and frees them to focus on creating secure, predictable financial applications that manage millions of dollars in often highly complex DeFi transactions.

 Radix Engine v1 and Radix Engine v2

-• you can join the Radix Developer Program here.
+• Join the Radix Developer Program here.

 Further reading: